alfredo1995/networking-board-game/README.md

          Steam Plugin: Ensures integration with Steam APIs for authentication, friend management, and other features.
          Server Browsing: Displays a list of available servers, with information about capacity, ping, and match status, to facilitate matchmaking.

+How to Run the Game STEAM

+    1 ° Download the Files.
+    2 ° Unzip the Files.
+    3 ° Open Steam.
+    4 ° Run the Game with the EXE Extension.

+Run the game on the same screen (co-op local)

+    1 ° Download the Files.
+    2 ° Unzip the Files.
+    3 ° Open the executable for the first time.
+    4 ° Open the executable for the second time.
+    5 ° Make sure you have 2 screens open.
+    6 ° Record the name of the 1nd player and his color.
+    7 ° Record the name of the 2nd player and his color.
+    8 ° Start playing when both players are registered.